Eng0AI/denuvo-slides-template/slides.md

 **How to patch?**

-- unprotect memory and overwrite with constant values
+- Unprotect memory and overwrite with constant values
-- can have undesired side effects (e.g. patching OS version)
+- Can have undesired side effects (e.g. patching OS version)

 → don't care, it's just a POC ¯\\\_(ツ)\_/¯